 3 cr.
 Undergraduate.

-Analysis of racial/ethnic relations in historical and cross-cultural perspective.
-Origin, persistence, adaptation, and change in patterns of race relations in various societies.
+Analysis of racial and ethnic relations in historical and cross-cultural perspective.
+Origin, persistence, adaptation, and change in patterns of racial and ethnic relations in various world societies.

 Current Offerings: https://catalog.uwm.edu/course-search/